songlining/terraform-vault-auth-aws/README.md

 }
 ```

-## Deployment Process

-1. The module creates the necessary AWS infrastructure (VPC, subnet, security groups)
-2. Deploys two EC2 instances with the required IAM roles
-3. Installs and configures Vault server on the first instance
-4. Installs and configures Vault Agent on the second instance
-5. Sets up AWS IAM authentication between the two

 ## Vault Server Setup

 The Vault server is configured with:
 - TCP listener on port 8200 (TLS disabled for demonstration)
 - Automatic initialization and unsealing
 - Enabled audit logging
-- Configured AWS authentication method
+- Configured AWS IAM authentication method, with pre-configured roles/policies
-- Pre-configured policies for secure access
 - database, pki and ssh secrets engines enabled
 - kv access policy enabled for the agent role for testing purpose
+- systemd service enabled

 ## Vault Agent Setup

 The Vault Agent is configured to:
-- Authenticate to the Vault server using AWS IAM credentials
+- Authenticate to the Vault server using an IAM role
 - VAULT_ADDR and VAULT_TOKEN environment variables are set in root's .bashrc
+- systemd service enabled

 ## Variables